 - You are not limited to one file for backing store for the entire

-system, and might find it more convenient to have a backing store file
+system, and you can have a separate backing store file for each

-for each process (doing so makes locating evicted pages convenient).
+process.
+Doing so makes locating evicted pages convenient (virtual

-However, do not create backing store files at finer granularities;
+not create backing store files at finer granularities; e.g., do not

-- Be sure to clear the dirty bit when you mark a PTE for the victim
+- Be sure to set the dirty bit to FALSE when you mark a PTE for the

-from another process.
-As a result, you will need to update the PTE in
+evict from another process.
+As a result, you will need to update the

 Finally, you should only do as many page reads and writes as

 necessary to execute the program, and as dictated by your page

 replacement algorithm.
 You will soon discover that the first page